Time Subsystem War Stories

 The result: Reddit, Mozilla, LinkedIn, Qantas, and hundreds of other Linux-based services reported CPU spikes to 100% at exactly the same moment, worldwide.

-Root cause: the leap second handling corrupted the HRTIMER_MODE_ABS comparison logic, causing a spin condition.
+Root cause: the leap second handling hrtimers were never notified of the clock step via clock_was_set(), so CLOCK_REALTIME/TIMER_ABSTIME timers fired immediately in a continuous loop.
 The kernel was subsequently patched with backports that corrected hrtimer behavior during leap second insertion.

 Workarounds used at the time: